-Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Social Care professionals to recognise carers' right to life outside caring.
-Encourage applications for carers and young carers support linked to engaging in activities outside of the caring role.
-For example, gym membership or youth clubs.
-2025-2028 Improvement in carer overall wellbeing and can continue in their caring role.
-Recognise transition points - becoming a carer, stopping a caring role, moving from being a young carer to an adult carer.
-Adult Social Care to encourage a smooth transition within the organisation.
+Link to other priorities What will we do How we will measure or monitor progress When we will do it The impact we are expecting Social Care professionals to recognize carers' right to life outside caring.
+Encourage applications for carers support linked to engaging in activities outside of the caring role.
+For example, Gym membership etc. 2024-2027 Improvement in carer overall wellbeing and can continue in their caring role.
+Recognise transition points - becoming a carer, stopping a caring role, moving from being a young Carer to an adult Carer.
+Adult Social Care to encourage a smooth transition within the organization.
 No Wrong Doors Procedures in place.
-An agenda item to be on the Carers Strategy Group quarterly meetings on transitional arrangements.
-2025-2028 Smooth transition from children's services to adult services.
-Encourage young carers to fully access their education and support them to remove barriers to learning.
-Work directly with schools to increase their awareness of young carers and develop their understanding of how to support this group.
-Encourage primary schools to identify young carers when they are transitioning to secondary school and ensure additional help is provided at this stage.
-2025-2028 Young carers will achieve better outcomes in their GCSE's and improved opportunities in further education.
-Training opportunities through West Berkshire Consortium for young carers post 16 year olds.
-To identify young carers not in education, employment and training.
-2025-2028 Improved outcomes and opportunities for the young person.
-Work with young carers to co-produce a young carers identity card which will encourage them to seek support in school and other activities.
-Young carer's identity card will increase opportunities to participate in their community and make social connections with their peers.
-2025-2028 Young carers will be able to access opportunities they may not otherwise have been able to.
+2024-2027 Smooth transition from children services to adult services.
+Training opportunities through West Berkshire Consortium for young carers Work closely to identify young carers not in education, employment and training.
+2024-2027 Improved outcomes and opportunities for the young person.